sidravi1/sidravi1.github.io/_posts/2019-11-11-logit-choice-advantages-of-iia.md

 use_math: true
 ---

-In the [last post]({{ site.baseurl }}{% post_url 2019-11-10-logit-choice-model %}), we talked about how this property of Independence from Irrelevant Alternatives may not be realistic (see red bus / blue bus example).
-But, say you are comfortable with it the proportional substitution that it implies, you get to use some nice tricks.
+In the [last post]({{ site.baseurl }}{% post_url 2019-11-10-logit-choice-model %}), we talked about how this property of Independence from Irrelevant Alternatives (IIA) may not be realistic (see red bus / blue bus example).
+But, say you are comfortable with it and the proportional substitution that it implies, you get to use some nice tricks.

 The first advantage is when the researcher only cares about a subset of alternatives.
-There are many ways to get to work - walk, bike, train, skateboard, skydive, helicopter etc. But if we only care about walk, bike, and train ?(and are ok with the IIA assumption)- we can just select the people who chose these and drop all the other records.
+There are many ways to get to work - walk, bike, train, skateboard, skydive, helicopter etc. But if we only care about walk, bike, and train (and are ok with the IIA assumption) we can just select the people who chose these and drop all the other records.
+Neat.

 The second one is that you can estimate model parameters, our $\beta$s from the last post, consistently on a subset of alternatives for each decision maker.
-In an experimental design, if there are 100 alternatives and the researchers can provide a randomly selected set of 10 alternatives to each sampled decision maker.
-Or model the decision maker's choice set as the one they actually selected and nine other randomly chosen alternatives.
-You can see how this makes like easier.
+In an experimental design, if there are 100 alternatives, the researcher can just provide a randomly selected set of 10 alternatives to each sampled decision maker.
+Or if you are using an existing dataset, model the decision maker's choice set as the one they actually selected and nine other randomly chosen alternatives.
+You can see how this makes life easier.

 Let's demonstrate the second one with some fake data.

 ## Estimation from a subset of alternatives

 In this section I've shamelessly copied from Jim Savage's (@jim_savage_) [blog post](http://khakieconomics.github.io/2019/03/17/Putting-it-all-together.html).
-He did a great post on conjoint survey and you don't need a crappier python version of his post.
-I mainly port his R/Stan code to Python/Pymc3 and add a few comments.
+He did a great post on conjoint surveys and you don't need a crappier python version of his post.
+I mainly ported his R/Stan code to Python/Pymc3 and added a few comments.
 You should check out his series of blog posts if you are interested in this topic.

 ### Generate some data